 The good news is that it’s much easier to build a habit when your peers are there to help and remind you.
 It’s also important to communicate that the goal of pulse surveys is to make the employee’s job easier.

 It is paramount that the organization act on the feedback that they receive.
 It’s like if a coffee-shop owner didn’t serve decaf coffee, and potential customers constantly mentioned that they want decaf…yet the owner does nothing about it.

-Employees won't give feedback if it falls upon deaf ears.
-That's why managers/CEOs must take action.
-Better yet, the most effective managers point out when they take action, and will thank the employee for the feedback they gave.
+Employees won’t give feedback if it falls on deaf ears.
+That’s why managers/CEOs must take action.
+Better yet, the most effective managers point out when they take action and will thank the employee for the feedback they gave.

 There are plenty of ways to send a survey at a low cost, but organizations must invest in proper tooling to make pulse surveys the most successful they can be.